 2: Clients reschedule to a day I am NOT available OR cancel entirely.
 Clients have the options to use associate & keep existing contract or cancel fully with me keeping monies paid. *Waived extra change fee.

-In an ideal world, I am able to capture a 2020 spring wedding (lol not happening but hear me out).
-My packages were at 6k.
+In an ideal world, I am able to capture all weddings on their original date.
 I raise my pricing every year (which is standard practice) for a multitude of reasons: my film and editing costs have gone up, my seconds charge more, I’m two years more experienced and I always increase annually for inflation.
-In 2021, I am charging 7k.
-If I were able to shoot BOTH, I would be making 13k for these weekends (before taxes and paying out all costs aforementioned).
-If a spring 2020 wedding moves to a peak 2021 date, thus barring any new business, I am essentially losing 7 thousand dollars.
-Now, this is a loss I am somewhat willing to swallow for a couple impacted by this pandemic, it’s a horrifying time, it is not their faults they’re having to move and I am trying to remain sensitive and compassionate…. but say this happens 33 times.
-If this pandemic continues into fall I lose hundreds of thousands of dollars.
+In 2020, I charged 6k and in 2021, I am charging 7k.
+If I were able to shoot BOTH dates, I would be making 13k for these weekends (before taxes and paying out all costs aforementioned).
+If a spring 2021 wedding moves to a peak 2022 date, thus barring any new business, I am essentially losing 7 thousand dollars.
+Now, this is a loss I am somewhat willing to swallow for a couple impacted by this pandemic, it’s a horrifying time, it is not their faults they’re having to move and I am trying to remain sensitive and compassionate…. but this isn’t only happening one time.
+If this pandemic continues into 2021 I will continue to lose hundreds of thousands of dollars.
 This is a weight I cannot shoulder and my business would likely not survive it.

 I am beyond thankful for my sweet and patient clients in this trying time.
 Thus far, you have all been understanding, kind and thoughtful in this process and it has made my heavy heart lighter.
 For those that have made the choice to postpone and not cancel, I’m here for you and I appreciate you beyond words.